 authority over wilderness areas, but is still one mediating force among many.
 Mass media, inherited tradition, gender norms, and even federal law enforcement constrain the meaning and practice of wilderness solitude, and the cases in this chapter demonstrate the complex and creative ways individuals navigate this cultural landscape and shape the norms of sacred solitude.
 They craft their sense of identity alone, but also in dynamic relationship with the world around them.
 These individuals recognize the power and persistence of historic models of wilderness solitude.
-Practices of simple living, contemplation, writing, and moral integrity continue to exemplify the most authentic expressions of solitude, and wilderness managers blend these ingredients in creative new combinations, navigating new polarities and tensions, and testing the limits of sacred solitude.
+Practices of simple living, contemplation, writing, and moral integrity continue to exemplify the most authentic expressions of solitude, and wilderness continues to be its preeminent place.
+Solitary individuals and state wilderness managers blend these ingredients in creative new combinations, navigating new polarities and tensions, and testing the limits of sacred solitude.